CHAPTER 120B. CURRICULUM AND ASSESSMENT

 (b) School districts and charter schools that submit an application and receive funding under

 this section must use the funding, consistent with the application, to:

 (1) provide teacher training and instruction to more effectively serve students, including

-low-income and other disadvantaged students, who participate in preadvanced placement,
+low-income and other disadvantaged students, who participate in preadvanced and advanced

-(2) further develop preadvanced placement, advanced placement, or international
+(2) further develop advanced placement courses or programs;

 (3) improve the transition between grade levels to better prepare students, including

-low-income and other disadvantaged students, for succeeding in preadvanced placement,
+low-income and other disadvantaged students, for succeeding in advanced placement programs;

 (4) purchase books and supplies;